John Stewart, 3rd Earl of Buchan1

 John Stewart, Master of Buchan1

-John Stewart, Master of Buchan was born before 1531.
-He was the son of John Stewart, 3rd Earl of Buchan and Margaret Scrymgeour.1 He married, firstly, Lady Mary Stewart, daughter of James Stewart, 1st Earl of Moray and Lady Elizabeth Campbell.1 He and Lady Mary Stewart were divorced on 12 September 1546.2 He married, secondly, Margaret Ogilvy, daughter of Walter Ogilvy of Boyne, before 15 May 1547.1 He died on 10 September 1547 at Pinkie, Scotland, killed in action, without male issue.1
+John Stewart, Master of Buchan was the son of John Stewart, 3rd Earl of Buchan and Margaret Scrymgeour.1 He married, firstly, Lady Mary Stewart, daughter of James Stewart, 1st Earl of Moray and Lady Elizabeth Campbell, before 1546.1 He and Lady Mary Stewart were divorced on 12 September 1546.2 He married, secondly, Margaret Ogilvy, daughter of Sir Walter Ogilvy, 1st of Boyne, before 15 May 1547.1 He died on 10 September 1547 at Pinkie, ScotlandG, killed in action, without male issue.1

 Child of John Stewart, Master of Buchan and Margaret Ogilvy